Solutions to bringing about a stateless society, part two of many: alternative ways of living - communes

-As is often the case this article ran in to many pages of text so i have split this in to two or more posts, the first on communes and the subsequent articles will be on squatting, homesteading and seasteading.
+As is often the case this article ran in to many pages of text so i have split this in to two or more posts, the first on seasteading and homesteading and the second on communes and squatting.

 On with the show!

 Types of alternative communities/methods of spontaneous self organisation:

 I am more well read and informed on voluntarist and private property based solutions to self organisation but i will venture to do the best i can in this section.

 Personally while this method of self organisation would not be my preference, i am by no means opposed to communal or even anarcho communist self organisation as long as the participating individuals involved respect the rights of private property owning individuals to own land, defend their land and own a means of production without being aggressed against

 I would also be distrusting of communities where members would not be allowed to leave voluntarily, if this were the case i don't see how this means of organisation would be much different to how a state operates in keeping citizens within borders.

 What is a commune?

 The word commune is derived from the Latin word communis meaning 'things held in common' and is described by Raven Moonraven at https://communelifeblog.wordpress.com as being an intentional community (a community designed from scratch in such a way that the intentional purpose is to create a high degree of social cohesion and teamwork) combined with income sharing, non hierarchical social and economic structures and collective ownership of the inhabited land.

 The idea of a commune is partly to create a social structure where the 'human scale' is lessened, as in it is a society unto itself on a far smaller scale than say an entire industrialised nation and often to facilitate social cohesion it is preferrable that members share a related or compatible political, spiritual or economic outlook.